rayfeeney/OrchidApp/README.md

 * ASP.NET Core Razor Pages (.NET LTS)
 * EF Core for atomic entities
 * Stored procedures for structural entities
-* MariaDB (Linux) authoritative environment
+* MariaDB (Linux) as the authoritative database environment
 * Deterministic migration system with checksum enforcement
 * Automated nightly encrypted backups (database + uploads)
 * Restore process validated
 * Mobile-first UI design
 * Deterministic deployment model (systemd + environment file)

-OrchidApp is deployed and operational on Raspberry Pi (Linux).
+OrchidApp is deployed and running on Raspberry Pi (Linux).

 ---

-## System Guarantees
+## What This System Guarantees

 * The database schema can be rebuilt from scratch at any commit
 * Production state is fully recoverable from backups